ginnypx1/On-The-Map/README.md

 The locations of current Udacity students can also be seen inside a table view, which displays each student's name and provided website in a list.
 When the user clicks on a table cell, the featured student's website will open in Safari.

-A user can add their own location to the map by hitting the **+** button in the top right hand corner of both the table and the map views.
+A user can add their own location to the map :round_pushpin: by hitting the **+** button in the top right hand corner of both the table and the map views.
 The user can provide their location in the form of "City, State" and an interesting website in the "https://" or "http://" format.
 Once the user has entered this information, they will be shown a map to confirm their location, and once confirmed, their pin can be added to the world map.

 A user can then modify their pin information (location and website) at any time.